 You might be thinking what about the toys?
 Here are my top eco-friendly stocking filler toys, under £15.

-For sweets without the tummy ache, this wooden sweet set from Kidly* (£13) is a triumph.
-With lollipops, sweeties, and bon-bons all in a drawstring candy-striped cotton bag, these are a fun addition to any make-believe play day.
+For sweets without a tummy ache, this wooden sweet set from Kidly (£13) is a triumph.
+With lollipops, sweeties, and bonbons all in a drawstring candy-striped cotton bag, these are a fun addition to any make-believe play day.
+I bought my youngest daughter a set last Christmas and it was (and still is) a huge hit.

-This Sunography set* (£9.50), also from Kidly, is a fun creative kit for kids.
+This Sunography set (£13.95), from Not On The High Street, is a fun creative kit for kids.
 Using sun rays to create art, little ones simply need to place an object onto the card, such as leaves and flowers, expose it in bright sunlight and then rinse it to reveal a rich and unique print.
 It’s a unique, creative activity that the whole family is sure to enjoy.

-This star threading toy* (£7.25) is made from wood and is perfect for developing fine motor skills and encouraging good hand eye coordination.
+This star threading toy is made from wood and is perfect for developing fine motor skills and encouraging good hand-eye coordination.
+This exact one isn’t available right now but try this similar one instead (£6.95).

-Finally, these cute little twig pencils* from Etsy (£8.50) make for great stocking filler that encourages eco-friendly crafting and colouring sessions.
-The cotton drawstring bag holds the pencils together when they are not in play, and can be repurposed when the pencils are used up.
+Finally, these cute little twig pencils from Etsy make for a great stocking filler that encourages eco-friendly crafting and colouring sessions.
+The cotton drawstring bag holds the pencils together when they are not in play and can be repurposed when the pencils are used up.

 Eco-Friendly Stocking Filler Gifts For Teens and Adults